Yandy Díaz Player Props: Rays vs. Astros

 Yandy Díaz At The Plate

-- Diaz has 104 hits and an OBP of .398 to go with a slugging percentage of .503.
-All three of those stats lead Tampa Bay hitters this season.

-- Among qualifying hitters in MLB action, he ranks fourth in batting average, sixth in on-base percentage, and 18th in slugging.
+- Among the qualifying hitters, he ranks sixth in batting average, while his on-base percentage ranks seventh and he is 23rd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.